The Carbon Border Adjustment Mechanism (CBAM) explained

 - Quarterly breakdown of imported precursor quantity by CN codes, country of origin, production facility, and date of import (unlike in carbon accounting practices, the date of import is decisive, not the date of purchase).

-- Embedded direct and indirect emissions of the precursor, including emissions from the production processes (heating, cooling, electricity) as well as those from materials consumed in the production process*.
+- Embedded direct and indirect emissions of the precursor, including emissions from the production processes (heating, cooling, electricity) as well as those from materials consumed in the production process.
+For the first 3 quarters of the transitional period (until 31 July 2024), installations and importers could use default values for up to 20% of their emissions.
+However, starting from Q3 2024, actual emissions data from production facilities is required.
+This means tracking activities like fuel consumption and greenhouse gas concentrations directly from suppliers and manufacturers.

 - Information about any carbon price that has already been paid in the imported precursor’s country of origin.